edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

 1. Contact your account manager or our [sales department](https://edg.io/contact-us/) at 1 (866) 200 - 5463 to get started.
 Be prepared to provide the following information:

-    -   **Certificate:** An X.509 certificate, in PEM format, for the domain on which your identity provider is hosted.
+    -   **SAML Request Signing Certificate:** An X.509 certificate in PEM format. {{ PRODUCT }} uses this certificate to sign the SAML request sent to your identity provider.
     -   **Login URL:** {{ PRODUCT }} redirects users to this URL to perform an authentication challenge.
     -   **Logout URL:** {{ PRODUCT }} requests a single or global logout through this URL.
     -   **RelayState:** {{ PRODUCT }} redirects users to this URL upon authentication.
 This URL should be {{ APP_URL }}.